Designing the user experience of a Windows Store business app using C#, XAML, and Prism

 - Should the app be available in the global market?

-When planning a Windows Store app you should think more about what experience you want to provide to your users and less about what Windows 8 features you want to include.
+When planning a Windows Store app you should think more about what experience you want to provide to your users and less about what Microsoft Windows features you want to include.
 We recommend that you follow these steps:

 - Decide the user experience goals.